 The First National Bank Of Benson

-The First National Bank Of Benson in Minnesota printed $256,100 dollars worth of national currency.
+The First National Bank Of Benson in North Carolina printed $404,640 dollars worth of national currency.
 That is a pretty standard output.
 However, some types of currency from this bank could still be rare.
-This national bank opened in 1902 and stopped printing money in 1926, which equals a 25 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The First National Bank Of Benson issued 6 different types and denominations of national currency.
-We have examples of the types listed below.
+This national bank opened in 1924 and stopped printing money in 1928, which equals a 5 year printing period.
+That is obviously a very short period of time.
+During its life, The First National Bank Of Benson issued 1 single type and denomination of national currency We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Benson was located in Swift County.
-It was assigned charter number 6154.
+For the record, The First National Bank Of Benson was located in Johnston County.
+It was assigned charter number 12614.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Benson also printed 2,840 sheets of $5 1902 blue seal national bank notes.
-Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
+The First National Bank Of Benson in North Carolina issued 20,232 sheets of $5 1902 blue seal national bank notes.
+Once a bank prints more than 10,000 sheets of blue seals it becomes very difficult for those notes to be rare.
 Ben Harrison is on the front of all 1902 $5 blue seal bank notes.
 This happens to be the smallest denomination issued for the 1902 series.
 Each note is complete with a blue seal and blue charter number.
 Despite saying series of 1902, these were actually issued by national banks between 1908 and 1928.
 There are two different types of blue seals.
 The first type is called a date back and it has “1902-1908” written on the back of the bill.
 The other type is called a plain back; it does not have the date stamps on the back of the bill.
 The values for these notes range widely based on condition and the bank of issue.

 1902 $5 Blue Seal National Bank Note